 Hello U-Tubers!
 We are excited to continue our journey into the world of YouTube!
-Yesterday we filmed our first video’s content, and now we get to edit!
+In the last Lesson, we filmed our first video’s content, and now we get to edit!

-What to expect on Zoom: Every day we will have time to share our progress with one another and give each other feedback.
-Today we will discuss how to edit our videos so they are interesting and easy to understand!
+What to expect from this lesson: We will discuss how to edit our videos so they are interesting and easy to understand!

 Editing is the process of taking all of the short clips we shot and putting them together.
 When we edit, we want to have a certain flow and pacing.
 Sometimes we may only need a few seconds or even a few frames of a shot to make it work in the sequence.